TimOliver/MediaSorter/README.md

 # Rationale

 I originally wrote [my first photo sorting utility](https://github.com/TimOliver/PhotoSorter) back in 2018, back when Swift 4 was brand new.
-I was still an absolute n00b at Swift back then (I might still be a n00b now!) and it shows in that library.
+I was still an absolute n00b at Swift back then (I might still be a n00b now!) and I pretty quickly cobbled that old codebase together very haphazardly.

 I decided to do a complete rewrite here to see how I would solve the same problem again.
 The biggest problem with the older utility was that it didn't reliably keep Live Photo photos and videos together; it simply relied on them having the same file names.
 This time around, I found [an amazing blog post](https://www.limit-point.com/blog/2018/live-photos/) that documented how Live Photos have an embedded ID in them, and used that as the basis for renaming all of these files in a reproducible way.